tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/numerical_modeling.rst

 In the case of the former, the same absolute and relative tolerance is used for each state entry.
 In the latter case, the tolerances can be made to vary for the different state entries.
 Several different Butcher Tableaus, corresponding to different specific integrators, and integrator error, can be specified by using the :class:`~tudatpy.numerical_simulation.propagation_setup.integrator.RKCoefficientSets` enum.
-Normallly, this integrator uses a :ref:`step size control <integrator_step_size_control>` to adapt its step, but it can also be :ref:`forced to take a fixed step <integrator_force_fixed_step>`.
+Normally, this integrator uses a :ref:`step size control <integrator_step_size_control>` to adapt its step, but it can also be :ref:`forced to take a fixed step <integrator_force_fixed_step>`.

 **General considerations** This type of integrator is generally robust, and can be applied to a broad variety of dynamical systems